LoraZH/react-project/README.md

 About:

-Information about the platform, its purpose, and its creator.
+Information about the platform.

 Designs:

-A gallery of all available artworks, categorized for easy browsing.
+A gallery of all available artworks.

 Contact: